 Using a Two Transistor Circuit

-A simple remote tester circuit using just 2 transistors can be seen in the above figure.
+A simple TV remote infrared tester circuit using just 2 transistors can be seen in the above figure.
 The working of the design is self explanatory.

 When the remote control handset's button is pressed and pointed towards the photodiode of the circuit, the photodiode begins conducting and allows a few mV to pass through it.